BrandonCorey/autocomplete/README.md

 ## Autocomplete
-Enter a country, and dropdown will show up
+Implemented autocomplete functionality from scratch
+- Enter a country name to see it in action

 Features:
 - Tab completion